 Our students share their experiences about studying at the University of Helsinki, how it differs from their previous studies at other universities and life in general in Finland.

-Meet Emilee Jackson, student of Media and Communication Studies, Meng-Han Chau, student of Political Science (Politics), Mariia Kukkakorpi, student of Media and Communication Studies and Ran Goren, the student of Political Science (World Politics).
+Meet Eli Bassett, student of the Global Political Economy study track, Jasmin Kopra, student of the Governance, Organizations and Communications track, Emilee Jackson, student of Media and Communication Studies, Meng-Han Chau, student of Political Science (Politics), Mariia Kukkakorpi, student of Media and Communication Studies and Ran Goren, the student of Political Science (World Politics).

 Student life and especially the student organisation culture is exceptionally rich and diverse in Finland.
 Also at the University of Helsinki, the student community is very active.
 More than 250 student organisations operate within the Student Union of the University of Helsinki (HYY), ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
 Their activities include anniversary celebrations, academic dinner parties, cultural events, get-togethers and excursions.

-One of the organisations is CISSI, the Organization of International Social Scientists at the University of Helsinki, that arranges various events such as social gatherings, discussions, visits and excursions as well as co-operates with other organizations.
+One of the organisations is CISSI, the Organisation of International Social Scientists at the University of Helsinki, that arranges various events such as social gatherings, discussions, visits and excursions as well as co-operates with other organisations.

 As a student and member of the Student Union (HYY), you are entitled to many benefits and services.
 For example, affordable student housing, basic healthcare services, sports facilities and student-priced meals.
 You also get numerous discounts, for example on public transport fees across the country.
 Read more about the benefits as a student at the University of Helsinki.

-Join the fun and get to know other international students as well as Finnish students!
+Join the fun and get to know both international students and Finnish students!